nodiscc/xsrv/server-preparation.md

 - assign a [static, private IP address](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) (eg `192.168.0.10`)
 - set the router's IP address as **gateway**
 - set the **DNS server** to either your internal DNS server, your ISP/hoster's DNS server, or a [public DNS service](https://en.wikipedia.org/wiki/Public_recursive_name_server)

-On the router, setup **NAT (port forwarding)** if you need to access your services from other networks/Internet.
+- setup **NAT (port forwarding)** on the router if you need to access your services from other networks/Internet.
 You may want to forward the following ports/services to your server's private IP address:

 ```
 SSH server:                      TCP 22